privacyguides/privacyguides.org/docs/notebooks.md

     ![Standard Notes logo](assets/img/notebooks/standard-notes.svg){ align=right }

     **Standard Notes** is a simple and private notes app that makes your notes easy and available everywhere you are.
 It features E2EE on every platform, and a powerful desktop experience with themes and custom editors.
-It has also been [independently audited (PDF)](https://s3.amazonaws.com/standard-notes/security/Report-SN-Audit.pdf).
+It has also been [independently audited](https://standardnotes.com/help/2/has-standard-notes-completed-a-third-party-security-audit).

     [:octicons-home-16: Homepage](https://standardnotes.com){ .md-button .md-button--primary }
     [:octicons-eye-16:](https://standardnotes.com/privacy){ .card-link title="Privacy Policy" }